Coprela/CompareSet/README.md

 CompareSet is a graphical tool for comparing two PDF revisions.
 It highlights vector differences between documents, producing a new PDF that shows additions and removals.
-All drawing primitives such as lines and shapes as well as text blocks are analysed.
+All drawing primitives such as lines and shapes as well as the words that compose the text are analysed.
+This finer granularity avoids marking whole paragraphs when only a few words changed.
 A small positional tolerance is applied so that minor shifts do not count as changes.

 ## Setup